 Yellow fever is a disease that is transmitted via the bite of an infected mosquito.
 Within three to six days, people infected with the yellow fever virus develop fever, chills, headache, joint and muscle pain, nausea, vomiting, abdominal and back pain, fatigue, and dehydration.
 In the most severe cases, the virus can lead to internal bleeding, organ failure, and the yellowing of the skin.
 Patients experiencing these serious symptoms will likely die within 10 to 14 days.

-Yellow fever occurs in sub-Saharan Africa and tropical South America.
+Yellow fever occurs in sub-Saharan Africa and Central and South America.

-To avoid the international spread of this disease, some countries ask that all travelers show proof of yellow fever vaccination upon entering the country (Angola, Burundi, Central African Republic, Congo, Republic of the Côte d’Ivoire, Democratic Republic of Congo, French Guiana, Gabon, Ghana, Guinea-Bissau, Liberia, Mali, Niger, Sierra Leone, Suriname, Togo).
+To avoid the international spread of this disease, some countries ask that all travelers show proof of yellow fever vaccination upon entering the country (Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Congo, Republic of the Côte d’Ivoire, Democratic Republic of the Congo, French Guiana, Gabon, Ghana, Guinea-Bissau, Mali, Niger, South Sudan, Sudan, Togo and Uganda).
 Other countries require proof of vaccination only if travelers have been in a risk area.
-A full list updated in June 2018 is provided by World Health Organization here.
+A full list updated in may 2021 is provided by World Health Organization here.

 Typhoid is a foodborne and waterborne disease.
 Within three weeks, people infected with typhoid will experience fever, headache, constipation or diarrhea, fatigue, and loss of appetite.
 In more severe cases, Typhoid can lead to the enlargement of the liver and spleen or intestinal bleeding and can be fatal.

-According to CDC, “Typhoid is common in most parts of the world except in industrialized regions such as the United States, Canada, western Europe, Australia, and Japan.”
-The highest risk of typhoid for travelers is in South Asia although other areas of risk include Africa, Asia, the Caribbean, Central and South America.
+According to CDC, the highest risk of typhoid for travelers is in parts of Asia (mainly India, Pakistan, and Bangladesh) although other areas of risk include Africa, the Caribbean, Central and South America, and the Middle East.
 A good rule of thumb is that typhoid appears in countries where food and water sanitation is very poor.

 The typhoid vaccine is only 50 percent to 80 percent effective, so you should be extremely careful of what you eat and drink when traveling to risk areas no matter what.